Bambusstock/Madis/README.md

 Because this plugin is in a early development state there are many known bugs:

-- Lapis ore is dropped as block, instead of group of lapis
+- Lapis block is directly dropped, instead of group of lapis
 - The golden tools (pickaxe, shovel) take no damage inside the dispenser
 - The block stack inside the dispenser doesn't decrease (cheat potential ;))